 If you could imagine Tayvallich without all the moorings, none of which are available for visitors, and particularly without the characterless modern houses outnumbering the older much more charming cottages, then it would be an even more lovely place to visit, the setting is magical.
 Even in the 1930s Capt Harvey was writing: "the builders of the new houses have not been very happy in their choice of materials".
 'Pevsner' puts it better — "A ring of indifferent holiday cottages now outnumbering the few surviving old rubble cottages.
 From the north caravans advance ominously".
 The late 19th century church reflects the takeover by the new at the expense of the old, I hope there was a good reason to replace half the wooden pews and their lovely polished brass umbrella stands with horrible modern chairs.

 One plus is the Tayvallich Inn, although since it changed hands in late 2009 and then again in 2017 I have not been there (ph 01546 870 282).
 However, it is one of only 16 pubs listed in the Michelin guide to eating out in pubs in Scotland, so it must be good.
 It is really hard to keep up with these small restaurants because they change hands so quickly, and I imagine it is difficult to attract chefs and then get them to stay.

-Of course the anchorage is totally sheltered and easy to get into but somehow this is not enough, particularly when Loch Sween has other attractive possibilities.
+Of course the anchorage is totally sheltered and easy to get into but somehow this is not enough, particularly when Loch Sween has other attractive options.
 If you are stuck here on a bad day then there is the possibility of a bus ride into Lochgilphead and the swimming pool (aka MacPool)

 All in all I am not sure that Tayvallich is really worth a big detour, especially with such a delightful alternative just round the corner — the Fairy Isles.